 7.2 General Considerations

 Often donors are interested in whether a tax deduction is available for a gift to the University.
-To ensure that a tax deduction is available, the University will advise donors from the United States to make gifts through the OIST Foundation in New York, and corporate donors from Japan to make gifts through the Promotion and Mutual Aid Corporation for Private School of Japan [Nihon Shiritsu Gakkou Shinkou Kyousai Jigyoudan].
+To ensure that a tax deduction is available, the University will advise as appropriate donors from the United States to make gifts through the OIST Foundation in New York, and corporate donors from Japan to make gifts through the Promotion and Mutual Aid Corporation for Private School of Japan [Nihon Shiritsu Gakkou Shinkou Kyousai Jigyoudan].

 Gifts that involve associated costs for the University to pay (e.g., the donor pays building construction costs but the University must pay for building maintenance and repairs) are acceptable but require close review.